-Class Feedback Forms
+Module Feedback Forms

-All lecturers must complete class feedback forms at least once during the semester.
+All lecturers must conduct module feedback formally at least once during the semester through feedback forms.
 Feedback forms are completed anonymously.
-These are kept on file until after assessment has been completed; they are then read by the module lecturers who must write a report on the feedback, which is sent to the head of department.
+These are kept on file until after assessment has been completed; they are then read by the module lecturers who must write a report on the feedback, which is sent to the head of the programme and head of department.
 They are also kept on file and may be consulted by the Head of School.

 Students are encouraged to be open in their responses, while also noting the need to be respectful and constructive in their presentation of any criticisms.
 It is also important to bring up any concerns during the semester while it is still possible to address them.
+We will also check in regularly during classes about student experience and/or questions about the module or assessment.